DaBlincx/meme-video-gen/README.md

 Maybe I'll add an option to delete them instead in the future.

 Also, the script will not download videos that have already been downloaded.
 This is to avoid duplication.
 Delete archive.txt in the General>TempDir folder (see config.ini) if you want to possibly download videos that have already been downloaded.

+## TODO

+- [ ] Custom Intro and Outro
+- [ ] asking-to-subscribe clip? (what is that called bro)
+- [ ] Review videos before rendering
+- [ ] Automatic uploads to YouTube
+- [ ] Add more video sources (reddit, instagram, etc.)
+- [ ] Maybe add a GUI (probably not, I'm too lazy tbh)

+If you have any suggestions, feel free to open an issue or submit a pull request.

 ## FAQ